 The likes of Tommy Steele (once billed as Britain’s answer to Elvis Presley) – Cliff Richard & the Shadows – Adam Faith – Joe Brown & the Bruvvers plus many more early rockers, all cut their teeth at the 2 I’s making the venue extremely popular, and packed to the rafters most nights.
 The place, and the music performed there, influenced many of the stars that followed in the late 60’s and 1970’s, such as Marc Bolan and David Essex plus many more.

-The 2 I’s Coffee Bar as it was, closed down in 1970, but a Café still remains on the site today, which has been specifically designed as a tourist attraction – and there is a green plaque on display on its exterior wall, to commemorate just how important the venue once was to the birth of Britsh rock’n roll.
+The 2 I’s Coffee Bar as it originally was, closed down in the very late 1960’s, but a Café still remains on the site today, which has been specifically designed as a tourist attraction – and there is a green plaque on display on its exterior wall, to commemorate just how important the venue once was to the birth of Britsh rock’n roll.

 Next up is the famous “Hammersmith Odeon”.
 The Hammersmith Odeon first opened in 1932 as the ‘Gaumont Palace’ seating 3,500 people.